 Alcoholism and drug addiction are serious illnesses that can have a devastating impact on individuals and their families.
 Fortunately, there are a variety of treatment programs available to help those struggling with addiction to recover.
 But how successful are these programs?
 In this article, we'll explore the success rates of alcohol rehab programs, the types of treatments available, and the steps you can take to connect with an outpatient addiction treatment program.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) is a government agency that provides resources and support for those struggling with substance abuse and mental health issues.

+The SAMHSA National Helpline is a free referral service that connects callers to state services or other appropriate intake centers in their states.
+When it comes to measuring the success of alcohol rehab programs, there are no clear physiological indicators or laboratory tests to show if the disease is decreasing or if the patient is being cured.
 As many rehabilitation centers do not track their patients, the “100 percent” success rate that many advertise only applies to people who complete their stay.
-Alcoholism or alcohol addiction is more common than drug addiction, and surveys show that approximately 20 to 50% of all rehabilitation enrollments are for the treatment of alcohol addiction.
-Many people enter treatment for alcohol and drug addiction feeling scared and unsafe, but also willing to try to change their lives.
+Surveys show that approximately 20 to 50% of all rehabilitation enrollments are for the treatment of alcohol addiction.
+People enter treatment for alcohol and drug addiction feeling scared and unsafe, but also willing to try to change their lives.